 Details Job Retention (JR) Description of the component Job Retention assists participants by providing supportive services for a minimum of 30 and maximum of 90 days of the participant's new employment.
 Job retention services must be reasonable and necessary may include supportive services and case management.
 Target population Newly employed SNAP E&T participants that could use extra support to maintain their employment.
 Criteria for participation To be eligible for Job Retention supportive services the SNAP E&T participant must have obtained employment after participating in an E&T component.
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
 E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
-Maximus has two subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead County.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.

 Projected annual participation 200 Estimated annual component costs \$200,600